api3m/api3tools/README.md

 ### Event Types

-The Airnode RRP event type to search for must be given.
+The main parameter is the Airnode RRP event type to search for.
 Either the full event type name or a shorter alias can be given.
 The examples below use aliases for brevity.

 See event type-specific options by putting --help after the event type.